Nov 2020 -

 Unstructured interviews can lead to new avenues for the proposed solution.
 Participants felt more comfortable and open to answering questions because the interviews didn’t feel rehearsed, and we could talk about insights that did not come up in the pre-written questions.

-Having an extremely organized notion document was absolutely crucial to the timeline of this project as all the moving parts worked together and affected each other.
+Having a well-organized notion document was absolutely crucial to the timeline of this project as all the moving parts worked together and affected each other.

 Picking avenues that feel true and authentic to you are important.
 When I discovered the MBTI-personality types was a dead end, I considered sticking with it because I had already done so much research, but in the end it just didn’t make sense and had to be scrapped, and the solution was better for it.